Ivanelyzrivera/PL-Project/README.md

 4. In the terminal enter the PL-Project/main.py
 5. In the terminal type: -1 droplets
 6. In the terminal type: -I img and -I loc , this should run the code.
 7. If not you can enter in the terminal python3 main.py and it's going to run the code.
+8. In the terminal type: main -l droplets to see the list of the availables Virtual Machines
+9. In the terminal type: main -i to create a new Virtual Machine
+10. In the terminal type: main -rm <dropletId> to delete the Virtual Machine